sonphantrung/AIHubDocs-en/assets/RVC/Local/Mangio RVC.md

 #### 10. <u>Input epochs amount.</u>
 In `Total training epochs` input the total amount of epochs (training cycles) used for the training.

-Though since we'll use a Tensorboard, using an arbitrarely large value like `2000` is probably enough, to avoid re-training.
+Though since we'll use a TensorBoard, using an arbitrarely large value like `2000` is probably enough, to avoid re-training.

 Learn more [<u>here</u>](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/).